sylhare/sylhare.github.io/_posts/2020-02-07-Get-started-with-Kafka.md

 Plain text is not very efficient, everything needs to be converted to text.
 We want to use a schema to structure the data.

-Avro (an other apache open source project) used for serialization of the data.
+Avro (another apache open source project) used for serialization of the data.
-It's like an optimized json, faster to process and more robust ot change.
+It's like an optimized json, faster to process and more robust to change.